Duck-Dude/Duck-s-General-Purpose-Discord-Bot-DGPDB/readme.md

 oh hi I never knew someone would really look at my discord bot

-STATUS: unavailable, currently broken and im fixing it
+STATUS: unavailable, currently broken and im fixing it, currently working on installers

 well hi you might need to know how to use my discord bot so node bot.js will start it